pphatt/dotfiles-public/.config/powershell/README.md

 - Font face choose **Hack Nerd Font** (Hack NF) (You can choose **Bold** or Regular)
 - Scroll down, there is a Tranparency section.
 Set **Background opacity** = 50%, check **Enable acrylic material**

+- Sometime, when installing the Hack Nerd Font, the font can be error sometime.
+[Here is the solution](https://stackoverflow.com/a/77596968/30030901)

 ### 3. Config terminal

 - Type in the powershell: **"text $PROFILE.CurrentUserCurrentHost"**